-For the 2004-2008 period, the fertility rates were higher Although they are slightly higher in Nunavik, the fertility on the Hudson coast than that of the Ungava coast rates of Nunavik and Nunavut follow the same trends. especially for women 25 to 29 years of age and 30 to 34 For the 2004-2008 period, fertility rates were high among (Graph 6).
-The average age of mothers when giving birth females 15 to 29 years of age, especially women aged is 24.3 years on the Hudson coast and 25.2 years on 20 to 24.
-The average age of mothers when giving birth the Ungava coast.
-The average number of children per is nearly 24.5 years in both regions.
-The TFR also shows woman is also higher on the Hudson coast based on the that women, both in Nunavik (3.2 children) and Nunavut total fertility rate (TFR) (3.5 vs. 2.9 children) (Graph 7).
-(3.0 children) have a similar number of children (Statistics Canada, 2011a; Statistics Canada, 2011b).
+For the 2004-2008 period, the fertility rates were higher on the Hudson coast than that of the Ungava coast especially for women 25 to 29 years of age and 30 to 34 (Graph 6).
+The average age of mothers when giving birth is 24.3 years on the Hudson coast and 25.2 years on the Ungava coast.
+The average number of children per woman is also higher on the Hudson coast based on the total fertility rate (TFR) (3.5 vs. 2.9 children) (Graph 7).

-Equal fertility levels in Nunavik and Nunavut
+Equal fertility levels in Nunavik and Nunavit